CLI

 bengal build --strict

-# Debug mode (full tracebacks)
+# Debug mode (full tracebacks, developer profile)

 bengal build --debug

-# Verbose output (show detailed change info)
+# Verbose output (show detailed phase timing and stats)

-bengal build --incremental --verbose
+bengal build --verbose

 Development Commands {#serve-commands}:

-# Start development server with live reload
+# Start development server with file watching

 bengal serve